jhidding/stability/README.md

 Cubic equation solver
 =====================

-This is an example library with `setup.py` and Sphinx doc configured.
+This is an example library with `setup.py`, Sphinx doc and PyTest configured.

 Install